Glossary of Foreskin Restoration Terms

 -

-The opening of the urethra at the end of the glans through which urine, semen,
+Anatomical term for the opening of the urethra at the end of the glans

-and natural lubricants flow.
+through which urine, semen, and natural lubricants flow.

 - Mucous membrane (also Mucosa or Mucosal tissue)